 The asset manager has agreed to reduce its fees to the extent necessary so that the company's costs do not exceed 2% of net assets.
-DRIP needs to grow its net assets by approximately 21% for the asset manager to receive its management fee in full, uncapped.
-Further discussion is provided on page 16 of the July 2016 initiation note.
+Our analysis suggests that DRIP needs to grow its net assets by approximately 21% for the asset manager to receive its management fee in full, uncapped.
+Further discussion is provided on page 16 of our July 2016 initiation note.

-More information can be found at the Trust's website: at www.dripreit.co.uk
+More information can be found R at the Trust's website: at ca www.dripreit.co.uk th